neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle.md

 ```
 <br>

-Live-validation of inputs, ensuring
+Live-validation of inputs as you type ensures
-formatting errors cannot creep into the project:
+formatting errors don't creep into the project:

 ```{image} /_static/blog_images/datashuttle/validation-bad-dark.png
 :align: center